 The Motherboard – This is where all of the above parts will live, where they need to attach to work and become one central unit.
 It's also where everything connects; housing this and everything on it is why we need a case.

 Power Supply – Inarguably the most important part of the PC.
 The power supply or PSU is simply what diverts power to all the parts of your PC, and without it, there is no PC.
-Cheap pre-built computers you buy often skimp on these; I would only do so at your peril, as a bad PSU can cause loading issues, shutdowns, or even small fires.
+Unfortunately, cheap pre-built gaming computers you buy often skimp on these; I would only do so at your peril, as a bad PSU can cause loading issues, shutdowns, or even small fires.

 The Case – The skin, the shell, the outside.
-The case, the last and somewhat optional component of any computer, and one that is also subject to opinions on aesthetics and size.
+The case, the last and somewhat optional component of any computer is also subject to opinions on aesthetics and size.
 However, inside of each case are some important points to note.